Filling Good was founded early in 2019 by Nelly Semaille, previously a finance manager who moved to Maidenhead the same year with her family.

 Filling Good started out as a pop-up store inside the Craft Coop at the Nicholson Shopping Centre.
 Opening just two days a week with a limited range of products, it proved to be a good way of meeting hundreds of local people.
 Nelly connected with several customers who were very keen on taking a more active role in the shop as it grew.

-Their shared vision is to offer carefully curated products which are as eco-friendly, local, affordable and as healthy as possible and also to provide a welcoming space for activities that raise awareness about climate change, environmental pollution and sustainable lifestyle solutions.
+Their shared vision is to offer carefully curated products that are as eco-friendly, local, affordable, and as healthy as possible and also to provide a welcoming space for activities that raise awareness about climate change, environmental pollution, and sustainable lifestyle solutions.

 The shop will be owned and run by the community, for the community as a society on cooperative principles.

 The volunteer Directors of Filling Good are all passionate about creating a wonderful, welcoming space that does so much more than could be expected from a ‘simple shop’.